-Select/change input field.
-Navigate in the input field. < C If necessary, delete number: Press the display key.
+Select/change input field.Navigate in the input field.

-Enter number.
-Press the display key.
-Save
+If necessary, delete number: Press the display key.

-It is especially necessary to set the international code if you connect a GSM mobile to the base via Bluetooth, Phone numbers transferred from the GSM network always include the international access code, even for calls within a coun-
+It is especially necessary to set the international code if you connect a GSM mobile to the base via Bluetooth.
+Phone numbers transferred from the GSM network always include the international access code, even for calls within a country.